Building a Community Around Your Brand from Day One

 Segmenting Your Ideal Members

-Vague targeting like “entrepreneurs” fails.
-Brutal specificity attracts the right people who share common challenges.
-Are you building for bootstrapped SaaS founders or angel investors?
+Vague targeting like “entrepreneurs” dilutes focus.
+Brutal specificity attracts contributors who share real challenges—are you targeting bootstrapped B2B founders, indie makers, or angel investors?

 Audience Targeting: Vague vs. Specific